Kattis/problem-package-format/spec/problem_package_format.md

 to Accepted, with the score being the sum of scores of the items in the test group.

-When grading a pvp problem, the codes get new meanings.
-AC and WA mean that the first submisison won or lost, respectively.
-PAC means that two submissions tied.

 ### Invocation

 A grader program must be an application (executable or interpreted)